-Chart 2 What itemized deductions may also be deductible for AMT purposes?

-Expense Regular tax AMT For more information State and local income tax See "The TCJA is still affecting timing strategies" on page 2.
-Property tax See "Home-related deductions" on page 12.
-Mortgage interest See "Home-related deductions" on page 12.
-Interest on home equity debt used to improve your principal residence or second residence See "Home-related deductions" on page 12.
-Investment interest See "Investment interest expenses" on page 11.
-Medical expenses See "Tax-advantaged saving for health care" on page 3.
+Which itemized deductions may Chart 2 also be deductible for AMT purposes?
+Regular AMT Expense For more information See "The TCJA is still affecting State and local income tax timing strategies" on page 2.
+See "Home-related Property tax deductions" on page 12.
+See "Home-related Mortgage interest deductions" on page 12.
+Interest on home equity debt See "Home-related used to improve your principal deductions" on page 12. residence or second residence See "Investment interest Investment interest expense" on page 11.
+See "Tax breaks for health Medical expenses care" on page 3.
 Charitable contributions See page 16.

-If your wages or self-employment income varies significantly from year to year or you're nearing the threshold for triggering the additional Medicare tax, income timing strategies may help you avoid or minimize it.
+If your wages or self-employment income varies significantly from year to year or you're nearing the threshold for triggering the additional Medicare tax, income-timing strategies may help you avoid or minimize it.
 For example:

 - If you're an employee, perhaps you can time when you receive a bonus or exercise stock options. - If you're self-employed, you may have flexibility on when you purchase new equipment or invoice customers. - If you're an S corporation shareholder-employee, you might save tax by adjusting how much you receive as salary vs. distributions.
-(See "Owner-employees" below.)
+(See Case Study 2.)